neldajohn/INTRO_TO_IM/midtermProject/journal.md

 Today, I focused on these main things:
 - I worked on the player and platform classes.
 In both classes, I declared the variables responsible for my object's attributes and then I assigned values to them in their constructors.
-  - For the platform class, I added a showPlatform() method in which I load and display the platform like I had done in the draw function yesterday.
+- For the platform class:
+  - I added a showPlatform() method in which I load and display the platform like I had done in the draw function yesterday.
 This is super useful, because I can then detect the collision of the words when they hit the platform, and this will affect how many blocks are left for the player to lose.
 This is what the code looks like now:
  ```Processing
  class Platform
 {